 The 55P607 uses Roku TV as its smart platform.
 It’s not as involved of a platform as Android TV is, but its simplicity makes it fast and easy to navigate.
 The interface is extremely responsive and performs with very little lag.
 With the Roku app, you can use your smartphone or tablet as a remote to launch apps and change inputs and settings.

 The 55P607 allows for mobile-to-TV-screen mirroring, and, except for the HDMI input, you can play the TV’s audio through your phone and tablet.
-You can purchase the TCL 55P607 for around $500, and it comes with a 12-month parts and labor warranty.
+It comes with a 12-month parts and labor warranty.

 Introduced in 2017, the 55-inch MU6300 is Samsung’s entry-level option for this class.
 It’s a 4K LED smart TV that offers good picture quality and features, and it’s slightly costlier than the M55-E0.
 Similar to the M55, the image quality decreases drastically at wide viewing angles.